Juno Beach: Landing: 7th Brigade (Mike, Nan Green)

 To the east of Mike Sector, the Regina Rifles came ashore on "Nan Green" with the objective of subduing German forces in Courseulles.
-"A" Company reported touchdown at 08:09, and met heavy resistance almost immediately; "B" Company reported touchdown at 08:15.
+"A" Company reported touchdown at 08:09 and met heavy resistance almost immediately; "B" Company reported touchdown at 08:15.
 The Hussars' tanks first reported deploying twenty minutes before the infantry, with "B" Squadron HQ reporting their landing at 07:58.
-They faced the task of destroying a heavy gun emplacement equipped with 88 mm and 75 mm guns and 4 ft thick concrete walls.
-The bombardment had failed to destroy the emplacement and heavy machine guns inflicted many casualties on the company; one LCA reported six men killed within seconds of lowering the ramps.
+They faced the task of destroying a heavy gun emplacement equipped with 88 mm and 75 mm guns and 4 ft concrete walls.
+The bombardment had failed to destroy the emplacement, and heavy machine guns inflicted many casualties on the company; one LCA reported six men killed within seconds of lowering the ramps.
 A platoon was able to breach the barbed wire lining the beach and take cover in Courseulles and then eliminate the machine-guns engaging "A" Company of the Regina Rifles.
-The DD tanks arrived in the Regina Rifles sector with greater numbers and punctuality than in the Winnipegs' sector.
+The DD tanks arrived in the Regina Rifles' sector with greater numbers and punctuality than in the Winnipegs' sector.
 The 75 mm gun emplacement in the Courseulles strongpoint was destroyed by fire from "B" Squadron of the 1st Hussars; the 88 mm was similarly silenced.
 To their east, "B" Company encountered limited resistance, pushed into Courseulles and soon "had cleared a succession of the assigned blocks in the village".

 With the initial assault companies ashore and fighting for their objectives, the reserve companies and battalion (Canadian Scottish Regiment) began their deployment on Juno.
 "A" and "C" Companies of the Winnipeg Rifles landed at 08:05 and began to push towards the villages of Banville and Sainte-Croix-sur-Mer.
-"A" Company encountered heavy machine-gun fire and had to request support from the 1st Hussars to clear the position.
+"A" Company encountered heavy machine gun fire and had to request support from the 1st Hussars to clear the position.
 On Nan Green, "C" and "D" Companies of the Regina Rifles prepared to storm Courseulles.
 "C" Company touched down at 08:35 and moved into the village without difficulty.
 "D" Company was further delayed, after several LCAs struck antitank mines attached to beach obstacles; only 49 "D" Company soldiers reached the beach.
-The Canadian Scottish Regiment arrived on the beach at 08:30, with the leading companies coming under heavy mortar fire; it took the regiment a full hour to get off the beaches and push further inland.
+The Canadian Scottish Regiment arrived on the beach at 08:30, with the leading companies coming under heavy mortar fire; it took the battalion a full hour to get off the beaches and push further inland.